Mahamadou Danda

-Mahamadou Danda (born 25 July 1951) is a Nigerien political figure who was appointed as Prime Minister of Niger by the Supreme Council for the Restoration of Democracy (CSRD) on 23 February 2010 and left office on 7 April 2011.
+Mahamadou Danda (born 24 July 1951) is a Nigerien political figure who was appointed as Prime Minister of Niger by the Supreme Council for the Restoration of Democracy (CSRD) on 23 February 2010 and left office on 7 April 2011.

 Background

 Born in Tahoua in 1951, Danda studied in Niamey at the National School of Administration.
 He continued his studies abroad, ultimately obtaining a degree in political science in France.

 Political career

-Danda began working under the regime of Seyni Kountché in the 1970s; he was Sub-Prefect of Niamey from 1979 to 1980 and Sub-Prefect of Filingué from 1983 to 1987.
-Following Kountché's death, he was appointed to the government by Ali Saibou on 20 November 1987, serving as Minister of Animal Resources and Hydraulics until 15 July 1988, when he was dropped from the government.
+Danda began working under the regime of Seyni Kountché in the 1970s; he was Sub-Prefect of Niamey in 1979 and 1980 and Sub-Prefect of Filingué from 1983 to 1987.
+Following Kountché's death, he was appointed to the government by Ali Saibou on 20 November 1987, serving as Minister for Animal Resources and Hydraulics until 15 July 1988, when he was dropped from the government.
 Subsequently he was Administrative Secretary of the National Executive Bureau of the National Movement for the Development of Society (MNSD) in the early 1990s.
 Danda also served as Permanent Secretary of the Higher Council of National Orientation for a time.

-Multiparty elections were held in 1993.
+Multiparty elections were held in Niger in 1993.
 Danda was Chief Technical Adviser to the Prime Minister for Institutional Issues from 23 December 1997 to 16 April 1999.

 Following the April 1999 coup d'état, Danda, who was considered a representative of civil society, was appointed by the transitional junta as Minister of Communication, Culture, Youth, and Sports, as well as Government Spokesman, on 16 April 1999.
 He remained in his post as Minister of Communication until the military handed power to an elected government in December 1999.